coder-alpha/CcloudTv.bundle/README.md

 How To Use
 ==============

-- Set the CcloudTv web url before usage without trailing slash under Preferences
+- Set the cCloud Tv web url before usage without trailing slash under Preferences

 Known Issues
 ==============